Your Best 2-Day Oxford Itinerary from London

 Walk to Blenheim Palace

-Exit the front entrance of The Bear, turn left and walk just down the road and you will soon come to the entrance of Blenheim Palace, a must-include landmark in your Oxford itinerary.
+Exit the front entrance of The Bear, turn left, and walk just down the road, and you will soon come to the entrance of Blenheim Palace, a must-include landmark in your Oxford itinerary.

 During the warmer months, you can easily spend hours walking around and photographing the breathtaking property.

-Dinner at The Bear
+Dinner at The Bear Hotel

-Chef James Mearing is at the helm of the kitchen and creates artistic dishes like Rabbit Saddle with tarragon mousse, and charred sweet corn; Beetroot with goats curd, fig, and preserved lemon; Halibut with squid ink, tagliatelle, brown shrimp and broccoli; and Cauliflower Steak with Romanesco and almond.
-The beetroot in particular had the most beautiful presentation.
-Note, the menu rotates with the season.
+Chef James Mearing is at the helm of the kitchen and creates artistic dishes like Rabbit Saddle with tarragon mousse and charred sweet corn; Beetroot with goats curd, fig, and preserved lemon; Halibut with squid ink, tagliatelle, brown shrimp, and broccoli; and Cauliflower Steak with Romanesco and almond.

+The beetroot, in particular, had the most beautiful presentation.
+Note the menu rotates with the season.
 Food and drink promotions and specialty menus happen throughout the year.

 Oxford Itinerary – Day Two

-Breakfast at The Bear
+Breakfast at The Bear Hotel

 The bus is the most convenient and cheapest method for getting back to the city of Oxford.
 Pick up the bus just a few short steps away from The Bear Hotel.